marain-dotnet/Marain.Instance/docs/adr/0007-azure-pipeline-security-model.md

 By default, the 'Service Connections' that Azure Pipelines use to authenticate with Azure already provide this, with the option of constraining its access to a given resource group.

 ### Perform ARM role assignments in the target subscription
-If enabled for automated approaches this is typically achieved by:
+If enabled for automated approaches this is typically achieved by one of the following:
 * granting the identity behind the service connection the 'owner' role in the target subscription
 * a separate identity with the required permissions, whose credentials are available to pipelines